18F/dol-whd-14c/EnvironmentsReview.md

 A bug is the result of a coding error
 A defect is a deviation from the requirements
 That is: A defect does not necessarily mean there is a bug in the code, it could be a function that was not implemented but defined in the requirements of the software.
+I would generally say that bugs or defects should be noted and then the card sent back to `In Progress` for it to be fixed by the team member who was working on it

 The integration environment is designed to be more of an "in progress" environment.
 This environment is tied (via CI) to the sprint branch which is updated as features are completed throughout the sprint (and approved/merged by @mgwalker).
 The QA environment is more of a "stable" environment.
 This environment is tied (via CI) to the master branch which gets is updated at the end of each sprint when we merge the sprint branch into the master branch.
 The thinking behind this was that @sgray and @Leslee would have the QA environment that they could use for user acceptance testing (sorry, there's probably a more accurate term for this) that wouldn't be constantly changing as we integrate new features and we'd have the Integration environment to be able to show off new features as they are ready.